tldr-pages/tldr/pages/common/dust.md

 `dust`

-- Show the information of A and B directories in the current directory:
+- Display information for a space-separated list of directories:

 `dust A B`